-United Way Worldwide Director, Department of Labor Engagement contacts are Erkeisha Terry or Kelly Temple.
-Erkeisha can be reached at 313-330-6465 or Erkeisha.
-Terry@uww.unitedway.org.
-Kelly can be reached at 404-901-3736 or Kelly.Temple@uww.unitedway.org.
+United Way Worldwide contact is Erkeisha J. Terry, Director, Department of Labor Engagement.
+She can be reached at 313-330-6465, or Erkeisha.Terry@uww.unitedway.org.

 NATIONAL RURAL LETTER CARRIERS' ASSOCIATION

 The National Rural Letter Carriers' Association (NRLCA) is proud to be a national partner in the food drive.